 What are you doing now?

 Now, I’m a freelance marketer.
 I help with content writing for newsletters, blogs, and websites, and manage social media for a diverse set of clients.
-My primary client is a branding and web development agency, but I also work with an online art company, a financial advisor, a hair salon and an educational market research professional.
+My primary client is a branding and web development agency, but I also work with an online art company, a financial advisor, a hair salon, and an educational market research professional.
 I focus on content writing and marketing strategy.

 Is there anything you learned at Tactive that you are using in your current job?

 All sorts of things!
 Tactive was a really great first job.
 There was a good mix of work hard/play hard, and Tim and Kurt were willing to help me be a great employee.
 They would be vocal about hangups from other employees or share stories about mistakes and I would think, “Okay, so, don’t do that.”
 When it’s your first job, you don’t have the business know-how, and no one teaches you business etiquette.
 I didn’t know those things, so I appreciated that they talked about it so freely!
 And they never really had the attitude that because they were the boss, they couldn’t hang with the employees.
-For me, as a 23-28-year-old, I thought, “This is the best job ever!”
+For a 23-28-year-old, I thought, “This is the best job ever!”

 Do you have any memorable moments from your time at Tactive?